Adnan9011/movie_archive_kmp/README.md

 ### Flow, Coroutine:

-Leveraging Kotlin's Flow and Coroutine for asynchronous programming and reactive data streams.
+We leverage Kotlin's Flow and Coroutine for asynchronous programming and reactive data streams.

 ### Ktor: